playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-folder-structure/index.md

 Before diving into LRS itself, there's a few concepts I want to explain in-depth first.
 Let's dive in and try to understand the mindset I approach building React apps in.

+> Understand the concepts at play?
+Skip ahead to the filesystem example for a quick glance.

 ## Defining "Smart" vs "Dumb" Component

 Even in React's early days, you may have heard of "Smart" and "Dumb" components.
 They're so predominant in React's ecosystem in part thank to [this article by Dan Abramov that popularized them back even as far as 2015](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).